-SENATOR BERNIE SANDERS: The attack took place in the primarily ultra-Orthodox Jerusalem neighborhood of Har Nof, which is home to many English-speaking dual citizens.
+SAM SANDERS, BYLINE: The attack took place in the primarily ultra-Orthodox Jerusalem neighborhood of Har Nof, which is home to many English-speaking dual citizens.
 Four victims were in the synagogue for morning prayers, Avraham Goldberg from Great Britain and three dual U.S.-Israeli citizens - Moshe Twersky, the grandson of a prominent Boston Rabbi, Aryeh Kupinsky of the Detroit and Kalman Levine of Kansas City.
 Rabbi Shimon Kraft of Los Angeles was best friends with Levine.

 RABBI SHIMON KRAFT: We grew up together in Kansas City, Missouri, met on the first day of second grade.
 You know, he was with his little sister on the - on the bus.
 And, you know, we got along well.
 We became playmates.
 He used to sleep over my house all the time.
 We were big Kansas City Royal fans.